 Influence is defined by Webster’s dictionary as the power or capacity of causing an effect in indirect or intangible ways.

 If we only see leadership as getting an effect from another person, then calling leadership influence is fine.
-But, leadership is so much more.
+But, great leadership is so much more.

 There is a word that I have been using that helps me remember the essence of leadership.
 It is a word that connotes strength and action.

 The word is Activator.

 It is a word that describes the deeper and most important role of a leader.

 Activation is a leader’s ability to “turn-on” or unleash the best in the people they lead.
 Activation is a mechanism for identifying and leveraging the uniqueness and ability of each person.
 It also supports each person as they seek to align their intrinsic motives with the direction of their team and organization.

 Activating others is also a fundamental activity that increases our quality of living.
 It gets to the true core of who we are as humans and the character that, when demonstrated, gives us a sense of satisfaction far greater than any extrinsic reward.
-Remember that deep internal feeling of satisfaction and intrinsic gratification you received the last time you helped someone and didn’t expect anything in return.
+Do you remember that deep internal feeling of satisfaction and intrinsic gratification you received the last time you helped someone and didn’t expect anything in return?

 That is it!

 Image if you were able to create a culture where everyone not only collaborated well but were deeply committed to bringing out the best in each other?
 Imagine the impact this kind of organization could have.
 A culture like this can only be created with a leader who chooses to activate people.

 In the new world of work, leadership is not about driving self-serving goals.
-It is about activating each person’s uniqueness, skill, purpose, and passion in a way that aligns with the team’s goals.
+It is about activating each person’s uniqueness, skill, purpose, and passion in a way that aligns with the team and organizational goals.